Article updated on 1/13/2019

 With college tuition rising much faster than the rate of inflation, more college-bound students depend on financial aid to help pay for college.
-According to Finaid.org, the average individual student debt for the 2010-11 year was $27,200, up 54% from a decade earlier.
-With total student loan debt is expected to eclipse $1 Trillion, finding financial aid will continue to be the only way many college students will be able to afford a college degree.
+According to Finaid.org, the average individual student debt for 2016 was $37,2172, up 76% from a decade earlier.
+With total student loan debt eclipsing $1.5 Trillion, finding financial aid will continue to be the only way many college students will be able to afford a college degree.

 Grants are a form of financial aid that does not have to paid back.